 Lubbock is the birthplace of musician Buddy Holly, and Texas Tech University and the Moody Planetarium enrich and educate residents and visitors to the city.

-Lubbock, like every city in America, is not immune to the effects of drug and alcohol abuse.
+Lubbock, like every city in America, is not immune to the effects of drug and alcohol use.
 Communities and families in Lubbock face the damage caused by addiction each day.

-Substance abuse and addiction can create health problems, financial instability and declining quality of life.
+Substance use and addiction can create health problems, financial instability and declining quality of life.
 Fortunately, people in need of treatment for addiction to drugs or alcohol have options in the Lubbock area.